ycpcs/fys100-fall2015/labs/lab05.md

 Again, the sawtooth wave has a more complex sound than a sine wave of the same frequency.

-A triangle wave is like a sawtooth wave, except rather than having an abrupt fall, the fall is pressure linear:
+A triangle wave is like a sawtooth wave, except rather than having an abrupt fall, the fall is linear:

 > ![Triangle wave](img/trianglewave.png)